BrookJeynes/zigver/README.md

         List installed Zig versions.

 -v, --version
-        Get the version of Zigup.
+        Get the version of Zigver.

 -i, --install <str>
         Install a version of Zig.
 Use `latest` or `master` for nightly builds.